The Woodruff Library's Elizabeth Long Atwood Undergraduate Research Award recognizes Emory College undergraduate students in all disciplines who:

-- How will what you learned researching this project inform your future research work?
+- How will what you learned through conducting research for this project inform your future research work?

 - What did you learn about finding and evaluating sources?

-- What new discoveries did you make about library tools and techniques?
+- What new discoveries did you make about library tools, techniques, and services?

 Your bibliography is a crucial part of your entry.
 When creating your bibliography, remember: